sanger-pathogens/assorted-sub-workflows/preprocessing/README.md

 ### Trimming

-Trimming is turned on my default and conducted using Trimmomatic for adapter removal and quality trimming.
+Trimming is turned on by default and conducted using Trimmomatic for adapter removal and quality trimming.
 Trimming ensures that only high-quality, informative sequences are used for downstream analysis.
 Note that adapter trimming is currently not carried out automatically in IROD by NPG.

 ### Tandem repeat filtering (TRF)